cloughrm/Pastebin-Scraper/README.md

 Usage
 =====

 Copy pastebin.py to the location of your choice.
 Make a file called 'keywords.txt' in the same directory.
+When a pate contains a word from the keyword.txt file, the paste will be saved in a 'Pastebin' folder within date sorted folders.
+	| - pastebin.py
+	| - keywords.txt
+	| - Pastebin
+		| - Year
+			| - Month
+				| - Day
+					| - date_pasteID_matchedKeywords.txt
+					| - date_pasteID_matchedKeywords.txt
+					| - date_pasteID_matchedKeywords.txt

 Dependencies
 ============